dymmond/edgy-guardian/docs/utils.md

 ## Apps

-Sure, here's a detailed explanation of the provided code:

 ### Overview

 This code defines a configuration system for managing applications and their models within a larger application framework.
 It includes two main classes: `AppConfig` and `Apps`.